 This Monday is extra special.

 First, we’ve got Mini Cranberry Pistachio Cheesecakes.
 AND it’s my birthday.
 I told y’all last year that I’m shameless about my birthday.
-Although now, another year older, and closer to 30 (!!!)
-I feel like I’m in this weird birthday-stage.
+Although now, another year older, and closer to 30 (!!!).

 Let’s get straight to these cheesecakes now.
 I love cheesecake.
 It seems like over the years I’ve worked on making the cheesecake servings smaller and smaller, but only for a very genius reason.